 We suggest another approach.
 We consider vacuum-like configurations with an arbitrary (in general, non-linear) given equation of state $p_{\theta }(\rho )$.
-The key point consists in interchange of roles of independent variable and the unknown function.
-We take advantages of the fact that static spherically symmetric vacuum-like configuration admit closed formulas for a radial coordinate $r$ as a function of $\rho $.
+The main point consists of the interchange of the roles of independent variable and the unknown function.
+We take advantage of the fact that a static spherically symmetric vacuum-like configuration admits closed formulas for the radial coordinate $r$ as a function of $\rho $.
 This is a key observation for what follows below.
 In other words, instead of dependence $\rho (r)$ we deal with the dependence $r(\rho )$.
-In some physically relevant cases the final formulas can be inverted and give the metric directly in terms of $r$.
-In particular, the exact solution \cite{dym}, \cite{kis} are recovered.
+In some physically relevant cases the final formulas can be inverted and give the metric as a function of $r$.
+In particular, the exact solutions \cite{dym}, \cite{kis} are recovered.

-Below, we use geometric units in which fundamental constants $G=c=1$.
+Below, we use geometric units in which the fundamental constants $G=c=1$.